Eco-Printed Card Making Workshop

 Workshop Schedule:

-12.30pm-1pm: Lunch break.
-Participants bring a packed sandwich.
-Tea, coffee and treats provided.
+12:30 - 1:00: Lunch break, please bring a packed lunch!
+Tea, coffee and treats will be provided

 Elida Maiques